What Counties in Maine Allow Tiny Houses – Rules & Regulations You Need To Consider

 • Aim: To provide affordable, safe, efficient, and ‘green living’ homes

-• Community Interest: About 200 applicants are interested in living in these minimalist homes
+• Community Interest: Over 200 applicants interested in these minimalist homes

-• Additional Notes: The project will convert the Martel Mobile Home Park into a tiny home community with no intention of displacing current residents.
+• Additional Notes: The project converts the Martel Mobile Home Park into a tiny home community without displacing residents, incorporating energy-efficient designs and community gardens.

 Tiny Home Village for At-Risk Teenagers

-• Collaborators: “Maine Cabin Masters” and the Center of Entrepreneurial Studies (CES)
+• Collaborators: “Maine Cabin Masters” and the Center for Entrepreneurial Studies (CES)

-• Location: On a foster home site, near Mt.
-Blue High School
+• Location: Near Mt.
+Blue High School in Farmington

-• Purpose: To provide stable and secure housing for at-risk teenagers
+• Purpose: To provide stable and secure housing for at-risk teenagers, teaching life skills through tiny home maintenance

-• Vision: Establishing a “campus” of tiny homes to serve as a community for teenagers facing precarious living situations.
+• Vision: A “campus” of tiny homes serving as a supportive community for youth in precarious situations, with counseling and education integrated

 Additional Information